egvijayanand/dotnet-maui-toolkit/README.md

 // The method and Tuple parameter names are shown for clarity and it's optional
 // A BlazorWebView can manage multiple RootComponents, to achieve this, define another Tuple with values of that component
 // Blazor component can have initialization parameters, which can be supplied thro parameters, a dictionary of keyValues
-// where key is of type string and value is of type object new BlazorWebView().Configure(hostPage: "wwwroot/index.html", (selector: "#app", componentType: typeof(Gateway), parameters: null))
+// where the key is of type string and the value is of type object new BlazorWebView().Configure(hostPage: "wwwroot/index.html", (selector: "#app", componentType: typeof(Gateway), parameters: null))
 // Another example with component initialization parameters new BlazorWebView().Configure(hostPage: "wwwroot/index.html", (selector: "#app", componentType: typeof(Gateway), parameters: new Dictionary<string, object?> { ["Foo"] = "Bar" }))